-Those who move from California to Texas, for instance, will find that their rates will increase.
-If you compare the cost of car insurance in Texas versus California, you'll find that Texas drivers pay 55% more on average for minimum coverage than California drivers do.
+For example, drivers who move from California to Texas will find that their rates will increase.
+If you compare the cost of car insurance in Texas versus California, you'll find that Texas drivers pay 8% more on average for minimum coverage than California drivers do.

 This is partly because Texas has higher minimum coverage requirements than California, requiring drivers to carry bodily injury liability limits of $30,000 per person and $60,000 per accident, with $25,000 in property damage liability limits.
-California, by contrast, only requires drivers to carry bodily injury liability limits of $15,000 per person and $30,000 per accident, with $5,000 in property damage liability limits.
+By contrast, California only requires drivers to carry bodily injury liability limits of $15,000 per person and $30,000 per accident, with $5,000 in property damage liability limits.

 Other policyholders will see a decrease in their rates when they move.
-If you compare rates in New Jersey versus Pennsylvania, you'll find that Pennsylvania drivers pay 48% less on average for car insurance — despite the fact that the states have identical minimum coverage requirements and are both no-fault states.
-Insurers also factor in the number of uninsured drivers in a state when calculating insurance costs, and New Jersey has almost twice as many uninsured drivers as Pennsylvania does: 14.9% to Pennsylvania's 7.6%.
+If you compare rates in New Jersey versus Pennsylvania, you'll find that Pennsylvania drivers pay 41% less on average for car insurance — despite the fact that the states have identical minimum coverage requirements and are both no-fault states.

 Be sure to budget for these changes when you calculate the cost of living in your new state.
 Remember to factor in the cost of changing your registration and license as well, as many states require drivers to pay a fee to the department of motor vehicles.

 We collected quotes across 50 states and Washington, D.C., for 51 insurance companies.
-Although 51 insurance companies were included in the analysis, insurance company rates were only included in our company lists if their policies were available in at least five states.
+Although 37 insurance companies were included in the analysis, insurance company rates were only included in our lists if their policies were available in at least five states.